kolypto/py-good/README.rst

 It has the lowest priority, and delegates its function to its value, which can be a schema, or another marker.

-Given without argument, it's compiled with an identity function ``lambda x:x`` which is a catch-all: it matches any value.
+Given without argument, it’s compiled with an identity function ``lambda x:x`` which is a catch-all: it matches any value.
 Together with lowest priority, ``Extra`` will only catch values which did not match anything else.